NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Azimuth not provided, modeled as four surfaces of equal area facing every direction.
   .. [#] Siding choices are "wood siding", "vinyl siding", "stucco", "fiber cement siding", "brick veneer", or "aluminum siding".
+  .. [#] Color choices are "light", "medium", "medium dark", "dark", or "reflective".
   .. [#] | If SolarAbsorptance not provided, defaulted based on color as shown below:

          =========== ================